doa379/dwm-6.1.4/README.md

 Implementation improvements:
   - Separated header specifications into its own file.
   - Introduced triple tag history (for quick switching to last two tags as opposed to previous tag).
-  - Introduced pushup, pushdown, xadjtag (left/right scrolling) and cycling the master client (zoomfunction) functions.
+  - Introduced pushup, pushdown, xadjtag (left/right scrolling) and cycling the master client, functions.